Meteor-Community-Packages/stratosphere/README.md

 - Look into the 'XXX'-es inside the code, these serve as TODOS
 - Add Tests
 - Add better security (e.g. check upload tokens before upload starts, verify hashes, fix oauth flow of meteor-tool)
-- Convert raw object manipulation to a more clean solution (using Astronomy, some code for this is already present and commented out in model/models.js)
+- Convert raw object manipulation to a more clean solution (e.g. using Astronomy)
-- Whatever front-end functionality you consider useful
+- Whatever front-end functionality that might be useful